juju/docs/src/en/models-migrate.md

 configuration cache.
 See the '[clouds][clouds]' documentation for details on how to do this.

-Although migration will pause a model's state and queue events until the model become reactivated, it's worth checking the model isn't deploying new applications or resources before migrating.
-You can check with the `juju status
-<model>` command.

-While the migration process itself is robust, we'd also highly recommend creating a backup of your source controller before performing a migration.
+While the migration process itself is robust, performing extensive checks before and during the process, we'd still recommend creating a backup of your source controller before performing a migration.

 To create a backup that's both stored on the controller and downloaded locally, type the following: